Vnà – Ramosch

 Das Unterengadiner Dorf Ramosch.

-A winter hike from the mountain village of Vnà over the snow-covered terraced landscape to Ramosch, with spectacular views, mostly downhill.
-Sledging and the optional extension of the hike via Martinatsch are possible.
+Scenic, mostly downhill winter hike from the mountain village of Vnà over the snowy terrace landscape to Ramosch.
+Sledding is possible, and an optional extension of the hike via Martinatsch is available.

 Technique 2/6